future startup logo

 Today, we have 130+ people working at Misfit.
 We have teams in Bangladesh, Myanmar, Cambodia, Vietnam, Singapore, and Indonesia.
 We kept growing throughout the pandemic time.

 We asked our developers to finish these products during the pandemic.
 That helped us.
-We are now getting clients for these products and selling them with a two-three years license.
+We are now getting clients for these products and selling them with a two-three years licenses.

 We also partner with other technology companies in Bangladesh and sell their products under some revenue-sharing model.
 That's something we do with several partners in Bangladesh.
 We believe in collaboration and partnership.
 We can't build everything.
 Rather if someone has the solution we are looking for and he is the best at it, we prefer to collaborate with them.